CategoriesBanners Business Cards Flyers Labels Stickers Carbonless Forms

 Cooking Instructions.
 If applicable to your product, you need to provide cooking instructions on your food labels.
 You also need to add important information such as temperature, cooking time, cooking equipment needed, and other instructions needed to prepare the food.

 ‘Best Before’ Dates.
 These dates refer to food quality, not food safety.
 This informs your customers that your product should be of high quality until the given date—provided that it was unopened and stored under ideal conditions for the product.
-Best before dates help in minimizing food waste.
+Best-before dates help in minimizing food waste.

 Nutrient Content Claims.
-This is the level of a nutrient in the product and usually stated as “free”, “high”, and “low.”
+This is the level of a nutrient in the product and is usually stated as “free”, “high”, and “low.”
 If the level of a nutrient in a food is compared to that of another food, terms such as ”more”, ”reduced”, and ”lite” are used.

 Food Allergens.
-If your product contains an ingredient that contains protein from a "major food allergen," it should be stated in your food labels.
+If your product contains an ingredient that contains protein from a “major food allergen,” it should be stated on your food labels.
 This includes milk, egg, fish, Crustacean shellfish, tree nuts, wheat, peanuts, and soybeans.

 Contact Details.
-Complete information about your business including name, contact details, address, and country.
+Complete information about your business, including name, contact details, address, and country.